-WEST HOLLYWOOD, Calif. – A bus driver was shot to death in West Hollywood Sunday, allegedly by a passenger who jumped out a vehicle window and fled down a street before being captured, authorities said.
+WEST HOLLYWOOD, Calif. – A bus driver was shot to death in West Hollywood Sunday by a passenger authorities say jumped out of the vehicle's window and attempted to flee down a street before he was captured.

-The driver, whose name was not released, was hit in the torso and died at a local hospital, said sheriff's Deputy Jeff Gordon.
+The driver, whose name was not released, died at a local hospital, said sheriff's Deputy Jeff Gordon.
+He said the man was shot in the torso.

 Witnesses told police they saw the shooter climb out a window and run down the street.
-A suspect was arrested nearby, and Gordon said the man surrendered without incident.
+A suspect was arrested nearby.
+Gordon said the man surrendered without incident.

 Los Angeles County Metropolitan Transportation Authority officials were stunned by the shooting, which occurred just blocks from the route of Sunday's Amgen Tour of California bicycle race.